 “You did well, Nathan.
 You should be pleased with yourself.
 As agreed, this whole incident will be wiped clear.
 There will be no record of this anywhere so it can’t come back to haunt you.”
 He smiles warmly and he is very much a different person than when I first met him.
 In fact, he’s quite likeable.

 “Now do me a favour and keep out of trouble.”
 He pats me on the shoulder and I feel like a child who has just been given a headteachers award.
-I nod as the door opens behind me, and I can hear a great deal of commotion coming from the outside.
+I nod as the door opens behind me, and there’s a great deal of commotion coming from the outside.
 Someone is clearly resisting arrest and as I turn to see what’s going on, I instantly regret my curiosity.
 Stefan and Nick are being dragged through the doors, kicking and screaming that the police have nothing on them, while Mr Robertson is relaxed and not putting up a fight, although he looks like he is trying to talk his way out of it.
 However, the second he sees me, he goes very quiet, which is in stark comparison to the other two who, once they see me try everything possible to attack.
 Robertson stares hard into my eyes, and I can’t help but give a small grin.
 This man has made my life hell over the last few months, now it’s his turn.
-He scowls at me, and then gives me a grin of his own, only his is nastier and I have the feeling that this is a long way from being over.
+He scowls at me, and then gives me a grin of his own, only his is nastier and I get the feeling this isn’t over.
 He forces his way forward in an attempt to get to me but the officers holding him are too strong, however he is close enough for me to hear his threat.

 “You need to watch your back, Yorke,” he hisses as he is dragged away.
 “The others will be coming for you.”